Dev-Kings/jobMarket/README.md

 > Short Message Service (SMS)

 ## UNIQUENESS
-Job information posted on the site is accertained and verified by the employee, therefore provides reliable information for application.
+Job information posted on the site is ascertained and verified by the employee, therefore provides reliable information for application.